mui-le/sendo_backend_test/README.md

 It should work in other versions but it was not tested.

 ### Implementation design
 - Implement a crud system that these requirements.
-Although I Can do it better than now, because I quite not good in the week.
+Although, I can do it better than now, But I quite tired in the week.
 Thanks for your consideration.

 ### Considerations
 - FlaskRESTful